jevgenik/manuals/source/files/software/ai/nvidia.rst

 * Metropolis NIM Workflows.
 This repository hosts reference workflows that show how to build applications using NVIDIA Inference Microservices (NIMs). `GitHub <https://github.com/nvidia/metropolis-nim-workflows>`_

+Nvidia Metropolis is a platform that enables the development of AI applications for video analytics.